+Due to

-Due to i) different kiln system and ii) design raw material mix oriented on locally generated slag usage, iii) absence of limestone quarry, Dniprocement case represent an essential distinction from the proposed project activity and therefore can be excluded from the consideration of usage of slag as AMC for clinker production in Ukraine.
+- i) different kiln system and ii) design raw material mix oriented on locally generated slag usage: - ii) absence of limestone quarry:

+Dniprocement case represent an essential distinction from the proposed project activity and therefore can be excluded from the consideration of usage of slag as AMC for clinker production in Ukraine.

 Usage of AMC in Ukrainian Cement industry is uncommon.
 No other cement plant in Ukraine operating dry kilns are using AMC and slag in particular.
+There is no Ukrainial law or regulation in force that requires cement plants to use alternative raw materials, including slag as partial substitute of raw materials for clinker manufacturing.